sohepalslamat/sessions-app/README.md

 - Verify writing a clean and a readable code.
 - Verify when press Lang switcher to show exact selected langue for layout direction and content.
 - Verify using css variables for colors from tailwind.css ( don’t use static code for colors)
-- Since we’re using TailwindCss you can use Jit mode for specific sizes.
+- Since we’re using TailwindCss you can use Jit mode for specific sizes like text-[20px].
 - Show the hover states for mouse as a design.
-- You can extend more sessions for json and show more conditions. || Bouns
+- You can extend more sessions for json and show more conditions. || Bonus
 - You have to Call to action buttons the first will send user to _blank page with url
 - The second will show a message in console log or an alert that the session canceled and remove this session with out refresh.